The Milgram Battery

-Karen blinked, and collected herself with a deep breath.
+Karen blinked, unable to believe Magnin had let her accusation of favoritism go so easily.
+Knowing there might be hell to pay later, she took a deep breath and collected herself.
 “Dr. Magnin, I meant to remind Ms. Deschat that Adversary Bradleigh’s results after undergoing the Milgram Battery were anomalous.
 The psychotropic agent we use to induce and direct the candidate’s dreams was ineffective at the usual dose.”

 “How did Stormrider react to the drug?”

 Saul shook his head.
-“I don’t think it works on him.
+“I don’t think it works on him, Dr. Magnin.
 He seems lucid, and refused to even participate in the classic scenario at the heart of the first trial.”

 “How did he react when Malkuth adapted the standard prods?”

 Iris moved the video’s stop point for Magnin.
 “The battery footage will show he resorted to violence after the final prompt.”